 Panting allows dogs to release heat and exchange it for cooler air.
 As you may imagine, this is not a very efficient process.
 It's even less efficient for short-faced dogs (like bulldogs or pugs).
 That's why dogs start to pant even when they get even a little bit warm.
 The hotter a dog becomes, the more intense the panting becomes.
 Sometimes, heavy panting is accompanied by drooling and redness of the tongue and gums.

-Along with profound panting, warning signs include bright red tongue and gums, wide eyes, and elongated appearance of the tongue.
+Along with profound panting, warning signs of overheating include a bright red tongue and gums, wide eyes, and elongated appearance of the tongue.
 Take steps to prevent overheating by keeping your dog cool and minimizing exposure to heat.
 Always take careful steps to keep your dog safe in hot weather.
 Never leave a dog alone in a car as cars can quickly get much hotter than the outside temperature.
 When in doubt, take your dog to the vet for medical attention.

 Panting may have nothing to do with body temperature.
 Many dogs will pant when they experience fear, anxiety, or stress.
 Examples include car rides, fireworks, separation anxiety, vet visits, and other stressful events.
 Look at your dog's body language to help you determine if your dog is showing signs of fear or any other type of distress.
 Understanding the cause of fear or anxiety in your dog can help you minimize these incidents.
 If panting seems to be related to fear, anxiety or stress, it's best to remove your dog from the situation as soon as you can.

 Panting may simply be a sign of happiness in your dog.
 If so, the rest of your dog's body language will reflect this happy mood.
 The tail will usually be wagging in a happy way.
 Your dog's body and facial features will be somewhat relaxed.
 The eyes will appear bright and happy.
 Once things calm down, the panting will likely slow down and may eventually stop.
 Continued mild panting with an open mouth and bright eyes is normal in a relaxed, content dog.
 In fact, many people consider this to be a doggie smile.